Cheap vs Expensive Guitar Cables

 Is there really a difference between a $3 instrument cable and a $20 dollar cable?

-Yes there’s massive difference, but it’s not what you think.
+Yes, there’s a massive difference, but it’s not what you think.
 Let’s explore cheap vs expensive guitar cables!

 While all cables contain copper which conducts the signal along the length of the cable, not all copper is the same.
 If you have more or less copper in your cable, it will sound slightly different.